chrisminnick/ai-coding-activity/README.md

 ### Part 6: Presentation

-In this part, you'll create a short (10-minute) presentation and show off your work.
+In this part, you'll create a short (10-minute) presentation about your game.

-1. Use your AI tool to generate slides for a presentation about your app / game.
+1. Use your AI tool to generate text (and images?) for slides for a presentation about your app / game.
 Here are some questions to think about as you're creating your presentation:

 - What was the most challenging part of this activity?
 - What was the most fun part of this activity?
 - What did you learn from this activity?
 - What would you do differently if you did this activity again?

-2. Decide on a presenter (or group of presenters) from the members of the team.

 ### Helpful tips for coding with AI